Reactive Attachment Disorder (RAD)

 What is Reactive Attachment Disorder (RAD)?

-A condition where a child has difficulty forming healthy attachments to caregivers.
+A condition where individuals have difficulty forming healthy attachments due to neglect or inconsistent care.

-Difficulty trusting others, emotional dysregulation, and inconsistent behavior.
+Difficulty trusting others, emotional dysregulation, and inability to form close relationships.

-Is RAD related to other mental health conditions?
+Is RAD associated with other mental health conditions?

 If you have any feedback, please get in touch.